glotzerlab/row/doc/src/guide/tutorial/submit.md

 You can skip to the [next heading](#checking-your-job-script) if you are using one of these clusters.

-If not, then you need to create one or two configuration files that describe your cluster and its launchers.
+If not, then you need to create a configuration files that describe your cluster.
+You may also need to define launchers specific to your cluster.

 * [`$HOME/.config/row/clusters.toml`](../../clusters/index.md) gives your cluster
   a name, instructions on how to identify it, and lists the partitions your cluster